 The initial stretch of Interstate 82 constructed ran south from Ellensburg to Yakima.
 It was fully opened to traffic in November 1971.5

-The routing of Interstate 82 (known as McNary Highway Number 70 in Oregon) was mired in controversy.
 I-82 was an original route included in the Interstate Highway System by the federal Secretary of Commerce in 1956, based on a Department of Defense recommendation.
-The states impacted by this route, Washington and Oregon, however did not agree on the route of Interstate 82.
-Its course would remain unsettled and undergo several corridor studies.
+The states of Washington and Oregon however did not agree on where to build the freeway, and the alignment of I-82 would remain incomplete and undergo several corridor studies.

-Washington and Oregon disagreed on which cities would be served by this proposed route and which ones would not.
-The two major corridors considered for Interstate 82 were (1) the Umatilla route, beginning at Interstate 84 in Stanfield, Oregon and traveling northwest through Umatilla toward Prosser, Washington or (2) from Interstate 84 at Pendleton, then northwest to Wallula and then northwest to Prosser in Washington.
+Washington and Oregon disagreed on which cities would be served by the proposed route of I-82.
+The two major corridors considered for Interstate 82 were (1) the Umatilla route, beginning at I-84 in Stanfield, Oregon and traveling northwest through Umatilla toward Prosser, Washington or (2) from Interstate 84 at Pendleton, then northwest to Wallula and then northwest to Prosser in Washington.
 Alternative #1 was agreed upon by the two states, but it was protested by groups from the Tri-Cities concerned about an economic disadvantage by not being located on the Interstate.
-While Alternative #2 would have been longer, it would have allowed Interstate 82 to connect more directly with the Tri-Cities (Richland, Pasco, and Kennewick) and Walla Walla.
+While Alternative #2 would have been longer, it would have allowed I-82 to connect more directly with the Tri-Cities (Richland, Pasco, and Kennewick) and Walla Walla.
 These routes were debated for the ensuing decade, and compromise was finally reached in 1973.

 Naches Pass Route

 According to a Washington Highways article from the 1960s, Interstate 82 was at one time planned to be routed over the Naches Pass rather than due north to Interstate 90 at Ellensburg (thanks to Mark Bozanich for researching this proposal).
 This was never a definite routing; it was simply a “possible” routing.
-Naches Pass lies along the Naches River between Washington 410 at Greenwater and Washington 410 near Cliffdell.
-Routing Interstate 82 through this pass would alleviate traffic on Interstate 90 over Snoqualmie Pass and provide easy access between Tacoma and Yakima.
+Naches Pass lies along the Naches River between Washington State Route 410 at Greenwater and SR 410 near Cliffdell.
+Routing Interstate 82 through this pass would alleviate traffic on I-90 over Snoqualmie Pass and provide easy access between Tacoma and Yakima.

 The highway department proposed building a highway of some type over Naches Pass for several decades.
 One plan would include building a 9000 foot long tunnel under the summit.
-This corridor is officially designated under state law as Washington 168.
-Washington 168 would connect with existing Washington 410 near Greenwater west of Naches Pass and near Cliffdell to the east.
-Naches Pass is in a more direct line between Tacoma and Yakima than Chinook Pass, the pass presently crossed by Washington 410 (formerly U.S. 410).
-Washington 410 cuts through the northeast corner of Mt.
+This corridor is officially designated under state law as Washington State Route 168.
+SR 168 would connect with existing SR 410 near Greenwater west of Naches Pass and near Cliffdell to the east.
+Naches Pass is in a more direct line between Tacoma and Yakima than Chinook Pass, the pass presently crossed by SR 410 (formerly U.S. 410).
+SR 410 cuts through the northeast corner of Mt.
 Rainier National Park.
 Commercial traffic is prohibited in the park.
 Also, Chinook Pass is closed in winter due to heavy snow accumulation.

 A new highway over, or under, Naches Pass would provide a direct Tacoma-Yakima connection, be open year round, and be open to cars and trucks.
 Such a route would link the agricultural Yakima Valley with shipping facilities at the Port of Tacoma.
 The highway department has no active plans to build the Naches Pass highway but state legislators from the Yakima Valley bring up the issue from time to time.
 Even if such a route is built, it may be a two-lane expressway for several years before being upgraded to four-lane divided freeway.